TurtleWindly/dot-files/README.md

 Even through I need to fix a lot of ___bugs___ in styles.
 But without they I don't even know how to config all of that.

-## Why there is Arch logo ?
+## Why there is Fedora logo ?
 Well it is my network signal.
 I can't find any good looking wifi bar so I decide to use the speed and my favorite browsers.
 But I can't find brave icon so linux distro fix that.
 Some time it confused but !
-I use Arch btw.
+I have used Arch btw.

 __Fact:__ I put Internet explorer at the less wifi bar.